ericciarla/babyagijs/README.md

 # BabyAGI JS

-BabyAGI JS is a JavaScript-based AI agent that creates, prioritizes, and executes tasks using the GPT-4 architecture.
+BabyAGI JS is a JavaScript-based AI agent that creates, prioritizes, and executes tasks using the GPT 3.5 or GPT 4 architecture.
 It integrates with OpenAI's language model to create a powerful AI that can handle a wide range of tasks.

 ## Features